Nkzq/vite-frontend-starter/README.md

   * `container--relative`: Modifier to set a relative position to the container
   * `container--ng`: Modifier to remove outer gutters
 * `row`: Flex container for columns
-  * `row--reverse`: Reverse columns order
+  * `row--reverse`: Modifier to reverse columns order
-  * `row--full`: Break the wrapper max-width to fit the whole screen size
+  * `row--full`: Modifier to break the wrapper max-width to fit the whole screen size
 * `col-{number}`: A column whose width is equal no $grid-columns / {number}
 * `col-{breakpoint}-{number}`: Same as above, but with a breakpoint condition
 * `col-offset-{number}`: Push the columns